 Employee responsibilities:

-The following are examples of the college’s management policies and standards with which, when applicable, all employees are expected to comply:
+The following are sources of the College’s management policies and standards with which, when applicable, all employees are expected to comply:

-Most of the above items can be viewed in the College’s Library or the Human Resources Office and in The College Policy and Procedures Manual available on the Web.
-Informational documents or memoranda issued and distributed by the President, Vice Presidents, Deans, Directors, and Department Chairs should be available in department offices.
+Informational documents or memoranda issued and distributed by the President, Vice Presidents, Deans, Directors, and Department Chairs is available in departmental offices.

 Managers have these additional responsibilities: